Ansh2002Gupta/Notedd/README.md

 # Architectural Design
 **Webpages and components** <br>
-All the webpages and components have been made with *ReactJs, JavaScript, HTML, Tailwind CSS.* <br>
+All the webpages and components have been made with *ReactJs, JavaScript, HTML, Bootstrap.* <br>
-<br> **Communication between Server and CLient** <br>
+<br> **Communication between Server and Client** <br>
 A *Rest Api* has been created to act as an interface in transfering the information from client to server and vice-versa.
-The database administrator used in MySql Workbench.<br>
+The database administrator used is MongoDB Compass.<br>
 <br> **User Authentication System** <br>
 The signIn and signUp pages provide the user authentication system through *Json Web Token*.
 It is used to generate the authentication token which is used to authorize the user to enter into the website and for various other task like to update or delete a post only if it belongs to him.<br>
-<br> **Data Storage** <br>
-All the information related to the user is getting stored in the MySql database.
-Used a different library known as *Multer* that allows to store the images uploaded by the user into the database as well as on the client side.
-This not only removes the storage issues but also help in fast retrieval of the data.<br>

 # How to run on localhost ?
 **Prerequistes**